abinit/abinit/doc/tutorial/eph4zpr.md

 [[ddb_ngqpt]] is set to 4x4x4 as this is the $\qq$-mesh we used in the DFPT part to generate the DDB and DVDB file. but the integration in $\qq$-space is performed with the [[eph_ngqpt_fine]] mesh.
-As [[eph_ngqpt_fine]] differs from [[ddb_ngqpt]], the code will automatically activate the interpolation of the DFPT potentials as discussed in [introduction page for the EPH code](eph_intro).
+As [[eph_ngqpt_fine]] differs from [[ddb_ngqpt]], the code will automatically activate the interpolation of the DFPT potentials as discussed in the [introduction page for the EPH code](eph_intro).
 The $\qq$-space integration is defined by [[eph_intmeth]] and [[zcut]]

 We can now have a look at the main output file.